Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 What’s the average pest controller salary?

 Pest control can be a great trade to work in, with plenty of demand for your services.
-But what’s the average pest control salary?
+But what’s the average salary for a pest control technician?
 We’ll reveal all here.

 Pest control salaries in the UK range from £11,063 for an apprentice to £71,200 for a limited company owner.

-However, exactly how much you can expect to earn as a pest controller in the UK will vary based on a number of factors, such as your location, how many jobs you complete each year and your hourly rate.
+However, how much you can earn as a pest controller will vary based on a number of factors.
+These include your location, how many jobs you complete each year, and your hourly rate.

 LevelPer hourPer dayPer yearBusiness Costs*Approximate Take Home Pay